-Budgets are prepared, adopted, and evaluated on a fiscal year cycle, which for Kentucky cities runs July 1-June 30.
-Initially, the executive’s office (commission, mayor or manager) prepares a budget based on departmental input, new initiatives and goals, and evaluations of previous years’ budgets.
+Budgets are prepared, adopted, and evaluated on a fiscal year cycle, which for Kentucky cities runs July 1 - June 30.
+Initially, the executive’s office (commission, mayor, or manager) prepares a budget based on departmental input, new initiatives and goals, and evaluations of previous years’ budgets.
 This proposal is then sent to the council or commission for amendments and approval.
-Once this is completed, it is then the mayor or city manager’s office that is responsible for implementing the particulars outlined in the budget.
+Once this is completed, the mayor, city commission, or city manager’s office (depending on the city's form of government) implements the particulars outlined in the budget.

-The budget process is ongoing throughout the year and usually involves certain alterations to the original budget through amendment during the fiscal year.
-All applicable Generally Accepted Accounting Principles (GAAP) and Governmental Accounting Standards Board (GASB) guidelines are required throughout the process in order to ensure standardized reporting.
+The budget process continues throughout the year and usually involves certain alterations to the original budget through amendments.
+All applicable generally accepted accounting principles (GAAP) and Governmental Accounting Standards Board (GASB) guidelines are required throughout the process in order to ensure standardized reporting.